-The Brookfield Zoning Commission shall not accept or consider any application to permit the establishment of a Cannabis Establishment as defined below for Retail/Distribution as defined in CT Public Act No. 21-1 & §21a-408 and §21a-408-1 to §21a-408-70 of the Connecticut General Statutes for a period of twelve (12) months commencing from the effective date of May 17, 2022.
+The Brookfield Zoning Commission shall not accept or consider any application to permit the establishment of a Cannabis Establishment as defined below for Retail/Distribution as defined in CT Public Act No. 21-1 & §21a-408 and §21a-408-1 to §21a-408-70 of the Connecticut General Statutes for a period of twenty-four (24) [amended eff.
+2023-May-15] months commencing from the effective date of May 17, 2022.
 All such uses shall be prohibited in all zoning districts within the Town of Brookfield.
 The moratorium is to allow the Zoning Commission sufficient time to review the "June 2021 Connecticut Public Act Concerning Responsible and Equitable Regulation of Adult-Use Cannabis (June Special Session, Public Act 21-1, Senate Bill No. 1202)" in order to consider the adoption of potential changes to the Zoning Regulations pursuant to §8-2 of the Connecticut General Statutes and Section 1.2 of the Brookfield Zoning Regulations.
-The expiration date of said Moratorium will be May 16, 2023 or the effective date of the associated newly adopted zoning regulations, whichever is sooner.
+The expiration date of said Moratorium will be May 16, 2024 or the effective date of the associated newly adopted zoning regulations, whichever is sooner.